salab/refsearch/README.md

 [![demonstration video](http://img.youtube.com/vi/zIZZtLyrK5I/sddefault.jpg)](https://www.youtube.com/watch?v=zIZZtLyrK5I)

-## Setup
+## Installation

+### Requirements

+- Any linux distribution
+  - Confirmed working at Ubuntu 22.04.3 LTS
+- docker
+  - Confirmed working at 24.0.5
-Requires docker and docker compose v2.
+- docker compose plugin v2
+  - Confirmed working at v2.20.2
+- make (optional)

+### Setup

-- `make up` to launch the app
+1. Launch the app
-- `make down` to tear down the app
+   - `make up`
+   - or equivalently, `docker compose --compatibility up -d --build`

-Go to http://localhost:8080/ to view the app.
+2. Go to http://localhost:8080/ to view the app.
+   - See "Usage" below for how to use the app.
+3. Stop the app
+   - `make down`
+   - or equivalently, `docker compose down`

 ## Usage